7 Things That Happen When You Stop Eating Meat

 Whole-food, plant-based diets reduce blood cholesterol because they tend to be very low in saturated fat and they contain zero cholesterol.
 Moreover, plant-based diets are high in fiber, which further reduces blood cholesterol levels.
 Soy has also been shown to play a role in lowering cholesterol, for those who choose to include it.

-3. You’ll give your microbiome a makeover.
+3. Eating a plant-based diet will give your microbiome a makeover.

 The trillions of microorganisms living in our bodies are collectively called the microbiome.
 Increasingly, these microorganisms are recognized as crucial to our overall health: not only do they help us digest our food, but they produce critical nutrients, train our immune systems, turn genes on and off, keep our gut tissue healthy, and help protect us from cancer.
 Studies have also shown they play a role in obesity, diabetes, atherosclerosis, autoimmune disease, inflammatory bowel disease, and liver disease.